pac4j/jee-pac4j/README.md

 4) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the `clients` configuration.
 Otherwise, a 401 error page is displayed.

-The following parameters are available:
+The following options are available:

-1) `configFactory`: the factory to initialize the configuration.
-By default, the configuration is shared across filters so it can be specified only once, but each filter can defined its own configuration if necessary
+1) `configFactory`: the class name of the factory to build the configuration (the configuration is shared across filters so it can be specified only once, but each filter can defined its own configuration if necessary) or `config`: the configuration itself

 2) `clients` (optional): the list of client names (separated by commas) used for authentication:
 - in all cases, this filter requires the user to be authenticated.
 Thus, if the `clients` is blank or not defined, the user must have been previously authenticated